vladiiancu/Brain/Inspiration.md

 > "If I know how you spend your time, then I know what might become of you."
 > -- Johann Wolfgang von Goethe

+> “Walking is among the most life-affirming of human activities.
+It is the way we organize space and orient ourselves to the world at large.
+It is the living proof that repetition—placing one foot in front of the other—can in fact allow a person to make meaningful progress.”
+> -— John Kaag